BitlyTwiser/Stalker2Mods/README.md

 # Steps:
 You will need to extract the encryption Key from the Shipping binary using AESDumpster.
-Just drag the binary onto the AESDumpster binary and it will extract the key.
+Just drag the binary (It will be labeled as -Shipping within your installation directory) onto the AESDumpster binary and it will extract the key.
 No need to perform DRM removal steps using Steamless etc.. this will work without perform such actions.

 # Base64 Encode the key and setup crypto.json